 Extract Release Volume (ERV) determination is helpful in detecting the incipient spoilage of meat.
 It refers to the aqueous release in meat homogenate when it is filtered through filter paper over a period of time.
 Fresh meat of good organoleptic quality with a relatively low bacteria number releases large volumes of extract.
 The mean value ranged from 34.97 to 61.11 mL which were above 25mL required for good quality meat.
-However, mean value of treatment 2 (61.11mL) was significantly higher than treatments 1, 3 and 4.
+However, the mean value of treatment 2 (61.11mL) was significantly higher than treatments 1, 3 and 4.
 This might be due to the use of ethanol for the extraction which contains higher phytochemical constituents after the extraction.
 It can be deduced that the result of this study is inversely related to the microbial load.
-This was not in agreement with the findings of (15) where the result of the extract release volume observed were not significant.
+This was not in agreement with the findings of (17) where the results of the extract release volume observed were not significant.

 Meat Swelling Capacity: Mean value ranged between 180 and 227.
-This could be as a result of reduction in bioactive ingredient present in Vernonia amygdalina which in turn affect meat quality.
-However there is a linear correlation between meat swelling capacity and pH which indicate the increasing rate of deterioration of the meat.
-The result of this study is in accordance with the findings of (16).
+This could be as a result of a reduction in bioactive ingredient present in Vernonia amygdalina which in turn affect meat quality.
+However, there is a linear correlation between meat swelling capacity and pH which indicate the increasing rate of deterioration of the meat.
+The result of this study is in accordance with the findings of (18).

 Cooking loss (Table 2) showed no significant differences amidst treatment with the mean value ranging from 29.84 to 37.19.
-These results contradict the findings of (15) where broiler diet were supplemented with onion and garlic.
+These results contradict the findings of (17) where the broiler diet was supplemented with onion and garlic.

-Table 2: The effect of Vernonia amygdalina leaf meal and extract on physicochemical quality of broiler meat
+Table 2: The effect of Vernonia amygdalina l eaf meal and extract on physicochemical quality of broiler meat a,b,c,d Means along the same row and column with superscripts are significantly (P<0.05) different.